 Table of Contents

 The measurement principle of the earth resistivity meter is Ohm's law.
-An alternating voltage is applied between the pole to be measured and the pole to be compared by the earth resistivity meter.
+The earth resistivity meter applies an alternating voltage between the pole to be measured and the pole to be compared.
 After the voltage is applied, the current flowing between the two poles is measured, and the ground resistance is calculated by dividing the current by the applied voltage.

-If a DC voltage is used in the earth resistivity meter, electrolysis occurs, and the current value cannot be determined.
+If a DC voltage is used in the earth resistivity meter, electrolysis occurs and the current value cannot be determined.
 Therefore, AC power is often used in earth resistivity meters.
 Since AC power supplies are affected by lead capacitance at higher frequencies, power supplies with a frequency of 1 kHz or lower are used.

-In addition to these, there are also clamp-type earth resistivity meters that measure grounding resistance by clamping the ground wire.
+In addition to these, there are also clamp-type earth resistivity meters that measure earth resistance by clamping the ground wire.
 It is easy to measure because there is no need to bury the auxiliary pole in the ground, but it can be used only in the case of multiple grounding.

 *Including some distributors, etc.